lsun20/MissAdapt/README.md

 adaptive_estimate_results <- calculate_adaptive_estimates(YR, VR, YU, VU, VUR)
 max_regret_results <- calculate_max_regret(VR, VU, VUR)
 ```
 The results returned by these two functions are summarized in the table below.
-In this case, the pre-test estimator, which chooses between the restricted estimator $Y_{R}$ and the robust estimator $Y_{U}$ based on the over-identification statistic, exhibits a large max regret of 68%.
+In this case, the pre-test estimator, which chooses between the restricted estimator $Y_{R}$ and the robust estimator $Y_{U}$ based on the over-identification statistic, exhibits a large max regret of 134%.
 Intuitively, while the pre-test may perform well if the bias is very large -- in which case $Y_{U}$ will be selected -- or very small -- in which case $Y_{R}$ will be selected -- there exist intermediate values of bias at which the pre-test estimator becomes very noisy because it has low power.

-In contrast, the adaptive estimator provides exhibits a max regret of only 15%, indicating near oracle performance.
-That is, the adaptive estimator exposes the researcher to worst case MSE only 15% greater than what they would face if the magnitude of any confounding trend were known ex-ante.
+In contrast, the adaptive estimator provides exhibits a max regret of only 44%, indicating near oracle performance.
+That is, the adaptive estimator exposes the researcher to worst case MSE only 44% greater than what they would face if the magnitude of any confounding trend were known ex-ante.

 <div align="center">
   <table>
     <tr>
-      <th>Hospitalization Year=0</th>
+      <th></th>
       <th>$Y_{U}$</th>
       <th>$Y_{R}$</th>
-      <th>$Y_O$</th>
       <th>GMM</th>
       <th>Adaptive</th>
       <th>Soft-threshold</th>